OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 In fact, this is a very legitimate topic.

-However, given that there is very tiny risk of seizures induced by flashing lights for a very small percentage of the population, but still some people, this Step has been re-written so we discuss how we can code the Arduino board to possibly improve cognition and prevent dementia, but do so  only at the end of the Step and we don't program the actually circuit.
+However, given that there is a risk of seizures induced by flashing lights for a svery small percentage of the population, but still some people, this Step has been re-written so we discuss how we can code the Arduino board to possibly improve cognition and prevent dementia, but do so  only at the end of the Step and we don't program the actual circuit.

 --ARDUINO SKETCH TO FLASH THE ONBOARD LED--

-Ok.... let's start writing our program to flash an LED at 40Hz (and improve cognitive function maybe?)
-(CAUTION: We will only do this theoretically as part of learning some new coding.
-We will NOT build anything therapeutic or anything to be used seriously.)
+In this Step we will learn how to code an Arduino program (i.e., "Sketch") in trying to flash an LED.

 Go to the Arduino IDE.
 Click File.
 Click New Sketch.
 A new window should pop up on your screen.
 (You can close the Arduino IDE screen in the background.)

-Ok.... the LED on the Arduino board on the robot car is wired up to digital pin output 13 already (i.e., it is already soldered directly on the board from the factory -- no discrete wires are necessary).
-Even if you have much experience coding in C/C++ how do you get the LED to start flashing?
+The LED on the Arduino board on the robot car is wired up to digital pin output 13 already (i.e., it is already soldered directly on the board from the factory -- no discrete wires are necessary).

+Ok.... even if you have much experience coding in C/C++ how do you now get the LED to start flashing?
 Writing a C/C++ program for Arduino is similar but still different enough than writing C/C++ code that goes to a monitor or other computers.

-If you look closely at the Wi-Fi shield there is an "LED13"  (the printing is scraped off a bit in the photo below) on this shield which reflects the state of the D13 pin:
+If you look closely at the Wi-Fi shield there is an "LED13"  (actually it says "L.D13" in the photo below) on this shield which reflects the state of the D13 pin:

 ![flashoff](flashoff.png)